Indications:

 Required materials:

-Refer to your healthcare team if the material used or the sequence of steps taught is different from what is described in the care method.
+Refer to your healthcare team if the material used or the sequence of steps taught is different from what is described in the method of care.